Our Re-purposed Home

 How to decorate a Christmas tree

 How do professionals decorate Christmas trees?
 Just like decorating a home.
-Decorators apply certain design rules to decorating Christmas trees and many of them are the same whether your decorating your home or your tree.
+Decorators apply certain design rules to decorating Christmas trees and many of them are the same whether you’re decorating your home or your tree.

 Decide on the type of tree for you

-There is nothing like a real tree to give your home that authentic, amazing smelling, Christmas feeling, but you don’t have to have a real tree to make your home look and smell amazing.
+There is nothing like a real tree to give your home that authentic, amazing-smelling, Christmas feeling, but you don’t have to have a real tree to make your home look and smell amazing.

 The trick to using an artificial tree is to find one that looks real.
 There are so many artificial trees available, both online and in stores, in all different styles, fullness, types of leaves, heights, colors, and more.